 Know How to Avoid Scams

 Students should know how to prevent identity theft, spot potential fraud, and avoid paying for free services.
 While companies may legally charge money in exchange for financial aid advice, not delivering on promised services is a form of fraud.
-There are many free sources of financial aid information available to students.
+There are many free sources of financial aid information for students.
 The Federal Student Aid Office offers tips on avoiding scams and identity theft.

 Find Free Information